kevinMEH/portfolio/Customize.md

 - Note: The project images becomes shorter and wider the wider the resolution of the webpage.
 This is intentional.
 Make sure that the main contents of your project images do not take up significant amounts of height.

+## Favicon

+Specify a favicon for your website by modifying `public/favicon.ico`.
+- Recommended dimensions: 64px x 64px